 New Restaurant by Bird in Hand Winery

-Major renovations of the Visitor Centre's kitchen, dining room and take-away kiosk areas by new restaurant operator Bird in Hand are currently underway.
-The much-anticipated new venue is expected to open its doors in October 2025.
+Major renovations of the Visitor Centre's kitchen, dining room and take-away kiosk areas by new restaurant operator Bird in Hand are now complete.
+The much-anticipated new venue officially opens to visitors on Friday 1 May 2026 for casual dining and private event bookings.

 Australian Rainforest Expansion